A hybrid electromechanical phase-field and deep learning framework for predicting fracture in dielectric nanocomposites: Results and discussion

 Herein, and similar to Section \ref{phase-feld data}, electric potential data were employed as a surrogate to indirectly predict crack locations.
 Interestingly, CNNs trained on electric potential images outperformed those trained on phase-field images, both in terms of convergence speed and segmentation accuracy.

-Table~\ref{tab:v_performance} summarizes model performance on electrical potential-based inputs.
+Table~\ref{tab:v_performance} summarizes model performance on electric potential-based strategy.
 ResNet34 achieved the highest validation metrics overall, with a training F1-score of 0.98, IoU of 0.96, and a validation F1-score of 0.93 and IoU of 0.89--all while converging in just 50 epochs.
 ResNet152 slightly outperformed ResNet34 in final validation metrics but required 2.5$\times$ more computational time.

 Figure~\ref{figure4} shows the loss and IoU trends during training, revealing a faster and more stable convergence than phase-field-based models.
-The electrical potential-based models reached near-plateau performance in under 40 epochs, reflecting the information richness of the electric potential field for guiding crack prediction.
+The electric potential-based models reached near-plateau performance in under 40 epochs, reflecting the information richness of the electric potential field for guiding crack prediction.

 Similarly, Figures~\ref{figure15} and \ref{figure16} present the image preprocessing pipeline for two representative cases--Case 1 and Case 2--used to generate ground truth crack labels from electric potential simulations.
 Each figure illustrates three key stages in the data preparation process.
-The first image (left) shows the original image, which captures the distribution of holes.
-The second image (middle) shows the corresponding electric potential map, which reveals spatial voltage gradients induced by the presence of cracks.
+The first image (left) shows the original input image, which captures the distribution of holes.
+The second image (middle) shows the corresponding high-fidelity electric potential map, which reveals spatial voltage gradients induced by the presence of cracks.
 The final image (right) is the binary mask label, where regions of crack-induced electric field distortion are converted into clear segmentation boundaries.
-This sequential structure effectively highlights the transformation from continuous voltage fields into discrete segmentation labels, which the CNN learns to replicate.